Sand Hutton

-Sand Hutton is a village and civil parish which forms the larger part of the Claxton and Sand Hutton grouped parish council, in the Ryedale district of North Yorkshire, England, about 6 mi north-east of York.
+Sand Hutton is a village and civil parish in North Yorkshire, England, about 6 mi north-east of York.

 History

 The village is mentioned in the Domesday Book as Hottune in the Bulford hundred.
 Before the Norman invasion the manor was shared between Sprot and Gospatric, son of Arnketil.
 Afterwards they were split between the Crown and Hugh, son Baldric who installed Wulfbert of Hutton as lord of the manor.
 The latter part of the manor passed eventually to the Mowbray family until 1604 when the title became unused.
 The other part of the manor was in the possession of the Percy family of Kildale in the early 13th century.
 Other families that had possession included the Grays of York and the Thwaite family.

 The manor was once owned by an eccentric Englishman, Sir Robert Walker, Bt.
 He had his own narrow gauge steam railway, which provided transport around his large estate, and a fire brigade.